This is meatloaf as meatloaf should be, juicy and bursting with flavor! And the kicker? A tangy, sweet sauce on the top!

 - minced garlic

 I start by stirring together the dry onion soup mix and the bread crumbs.
-I like to get them mixed together well before adding any wet ingredients.
-I then stir in the milk and let it sit for a couple of minutes so it can soak into the dry ingredients.
+I like to get them mixed well before adding any wet ingredients.
+I then stir in the milk and let it sit for a couple of minutes to soak into the dry ingredients.
 I then stir in the egg, cheese, and garlic.
 The egg in this recipe is the binding agent that helps hold everything together, so don’t leave out the egg.

-Now the fun part , wash your hands and get ready to hand-mix your meatloaf.
+Now the fun part, wash your hands and get ready to hand-mix your meatloaf.
 My kids actually hate this part and think it’s gross…I thought they would love squishing raw meat between their fingers…go figure!
-A spoon or other utensil will not get the job done.
-You’ll want to get everything uniformly mixed together, and mixing with your hands is the best way to do it.
+A spoon or other utensils will not get the job done.
+You’ll want to get everything uniformly mixed, and mixing with your hands is the best way to do it.
 Take your rings off first, as nobody wants raw meat squished into the nooks and crannies of their rings!
 Continue to hand mix the meatloaf until all the ingredients are fully incorporated into the meatloaf.
 Shape the meatloaf according to the pan you are using.
 You don’t want the meatloaf touching the side of the baking dish or loaf pan, and you don’t want to smash it down either, or you will end up with a dense meatloaf.